-Coastal Carolina University and Horry County Schools collaborate to implement the Dalton and Linda Floyd Mentoring/Tutoring Program.
-Coastal Carolina University provides students to serve as mentors and/or tutors through experiential learning courses or volunteers and will recruit, train, place and monitor students in Horry County Schools.
-Mentors and tutors will be placed with selected children in Kindergarten through Grade 8 primarily, based upon the needs and requests of each participating school.
+Coastal Carolina University and Horry County Schools collaborate to implement the Dalton and Linda Floyd Family Mentoring Program.
+Coastal Carolina University provides students to serve as mentors and/or tutors through experiential learning courses or as volunteers.
+A staff member hired by Horry County Schools and housed at CCU recruits, trains, places and monitors students in Horry County Schools.
+Elementary and middle school principals designate a staff member as a school liaison for mentors.
+Schools determine which children could benefit from having a mentor.
+Mentors are placed based on the requests of participating schools.